Which CS 1 should a student take?

 CS 1112 - Only students with no programming experience may take this course.
 Offered as a lecture + lab combination that meets three times a week.
 Language: Python.
 Students must submit a permission of instructor request through SIS to request a seat in the course.

 CS 1113 - CS1 special topics and can vary from semester to semester.
+In the past we have offered a version focussed on a mathematical approach to computing and a version emphasizing uses of computing in engineering disciplines.

 CS 1120 - A course designed as an introductory course for the BACS, it now counts the same for all majors and schools.